Koszul self duality of manifolds: Weiss cosheaves in the category

-\end{prp} \begin{proof} By induction, it suffices to show the result holds for zigzags of length one.
+\end{lem} \begin{proof} By induction, it suffices to show the result holds for zigzags of length one.
 In other words, for restriction along a map of operads $N \rightarrow O$ and derived induction along an equivalence $O \xrightarrow{\simeq} P$.

-The first follows from Lemma \ref{lem:excise}.
-The second follows again from this lemma, and the fact that derived induction along a weak equivalence of cofibrant operads yields an equivalence of underlying symmetric sequences \cite[Proposition 8.5]{arone_ching_2011}. \end{proof} Observe that if we have a zigzag natural equivalence of Weiss cosheaves compatible with a zigzag equivalence of operads $(O_i,f_i)$, we may use the above proposition to pull back to a zigzag natural equivalence of Weiss cosheaves taking values in $\mathrm{RMod}_{C(O_1)}$.
+The first is automatic because restriction does not change the underlying homotopy type of the symmetric sequence.
+The second follows from the fact that derived induction of a levelwise cofibrant right module along a weak equivalence of cofibrant operads does not change the weak homotopy type of the underlying symmetric sequence \cite[Proposition 8.5]{arone_ching_2011}. \end{proof}